jgirardet/sqlo/README.md

 ```

 ## Relations

 - use fk
+- related pour le lom
 - same type needed
 - compile might fail (order of compilation), relaunch
 - check: struct exist, same type (in pk)
 - use ident or some::path::ident
 - .sqlo dir: may or not be versionned
+- no one letter table (because if joins)
+  -sqlo_select: user field or related.field(for fk)

+divers: ajouter option parse_only